 - (a) The Company offsets deferred tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority. - (b) Significant management judgment is required in determining provision for income tax, deferred income tax assets (including MAT credit) and liabilities and recoverability of deferred income tax assets.
-The recoverability of deferred income tax assets is based on estimates of taxable income and the period over which deferred income tax assets will be recovered. - (c) As on March 31, 2020 the tax liability with respect to the dividends proposed is Nil (31-Mar-19: ₹ 42.02 crores) - (d) MAT paid in accordance with the tax laws, which gives future economic benefits in the form of adjustment to future income tax liability, is considered as an asset if there is convincing evidence that the Company will pay normal income tax against which the MAT paid will be adjusted.
-During the year, the Company has utilised MAT credit of Rs 43.85 crores (2019 24.71 crores).
-The Company had re-assessed, in the previous year, its utilization of MAT credit considering business projections, benefits available from tax holiday, remaining period for such benefits etc. based on which there is reasonable certainty of utilizing the balance credit of Rs 566.02 crores (2019 609.87 crores) in future years against the normal tax expected to be paid in those years. - (e) Section 115BAA of the Income Tax Act, 1961 as introduced by the Taxation Laws (Amendment) Ordinance, 2019 with effect from fiscal year 2019-20, allows any domestic company to pay availing income tax at the rate of 25.17% subject to condition they will not avail any incentive or exemptions.
-The Company has plants located in the North-east region eligible for income tax exemption, and the effective rate being lower than 25.17%, decided to not opt for lower rate in FY 2019-20. - (f) Based on internal projections the Company plans to opt for the lower tax rate in FY 2024-25 and remeasured the deferred taxes at the lower tax rate expected to be availed in the future.
-Accordingly, the Company has reversed deferred tax assets/liabilities recognised in earlier years at the tax rates enacted during those years, to the extent they are likely to reverse after 31st March 2024.
-The impact of such reversal during the year was Rs.
-78.14 crore.
+The recoverability of deferred income tax assets is based on estimates of taxable income and the period over which deferred income tax assets will be recovered. - (c) As on March 31, 2022 the tax liability with respect to the dividends proposed is Nil (31-Mar-21 : Nil) - (d) MAT paid in accordance with the tax laws, which gives future economic benefits in the form of adjustment to future income tax liability, is considered as an asset if there is convincing evidence that the Company will pay normal income tax against which the MAT paid will be adjusted. - During the year the Company has recognised MAT credit of ₹ 34.59 crore (31-Mar-21: ₹ (91.15) crore).
+Company has re-assessed its utilization of MAT credit, considering business projections, benefits available from tax holiday, remaining period for such benefits etc based on which there is reasonable certainty of utilizing the balance credit of ₹ 509.46 crore (31-Mar-21: ₹ 474.87 crore) in future years against the normal tax expected to be paid in those years. - (e) During the year ended March 31, 2022, the Company has reassessed tax benefits under section 80IE of the Income tax Act for financial year 2020-21 based on which incremental Minimum alternate tax credit of ₹ 33.2 crore has been recognised in the Standalone Financial Statements. - (f) New provision inserted in the income tax act (Sept 2019) with effect from fiscal year 2019-20, allows any domestic company to pay income tax at the rate of 25.17% subject to condition they will not avail any incentive or exemptions.
+The lower rate is an option and companies can continue to account based on the old rates.
+The Company has plants located in North-east region enjoying income tax exemption, and the effective rate based on the tax exemption plants is lower than 25.17%, so company decided to not opt for lower rate in FY 2021-22. - (g) Based on internal projections the company plans to opt for the lower tax rate in FY 2024-25 and onwards.
+Accordingly company has reversed deferred tax assets/liabilities recognised in earlier years at the tax rates enacted during the period, to the extent they are likely to reverse after 31st March 2024.
+The impact of such reversal during the year was ₹ 1.11 crore (31-Mar-21: ₹ 0.42 crore).